 The rent for the 2 remaining tenants is reduces to $400 for the 14-day period that commences the day after withdrawal.
 After 14 days, the rent returns to $600.

 The 14-day rent adjustment period does not apply to tenants who pay income-related rent or are in a Public and Community Housing Management Act (PACHMA) tenancy.
-In these cases, tenants should discuss with their landlord how their circumstances have changed, such as their household income.
+In these cases, tenants should discuss with their landlord how their circumstances have changed, for example, their household income.

 Following the withdrawal, the remaining tenants can consider the following options: